 CLIENT: Hotel Dupanloup, University of Orléans

-The rooms were developped through different ways of talking, using furnitures almost like letters of a new alphabet.
-As a “floral border in garden history” it re-interprates the art of heraldry, laying out on carpets and curtains that creates a room into the room.
-Rooms full of voices from the past, present and future, still talking even when noone is there.
-Connected to education, Studio Makkink & Bey invited 10 students from the School of Design of Orléans for a Summer Workshop to interfer with white pieces of Ikea through personnalities of the city.
-Scattered antique pieces are spread out through the palais reflecting a different time.
-Prooff's Worksofa and EarChair are dress-up with new colors and a Dupanloup chair and table were specially designed for the place.
-Connecting with strong cultural institution such as the Fine Art Museum, the Frac Centre and the House of Jeanne d’Arc, the interior is a project born from its territory.
+Connected to education, Studio Makkink & Bey invited 10 students from the School of Design of Orléans for a Summer Workshop to interfere with white pieces of Ikea through personnalities of the city.
+Scattered antique pieces are spread out through the Palais reflecting a different time.
+Prooff's Worksofa and EarChair are dressed-up with new colors and a Dupanloup chair and table were specially designed for the place.
+Connecting with strong cultural institutions such as the Fine Art Museum, the Frac Centre and the House of Jeanne d’Arc, the interior is a project born from its territory.

 See our work in actionSome cases with our products

 The municipality of Rotterdam recently moved to their new municipal offices in 'De Rotterdam', designed by OMA.
 The interior design of the 33 office floors by Group A and Studio Makkink & Bey feat